Kuduro: Origins

-While listenership is primarily Angolan, there are some sonically diaspora communities and niche communities across a wide range of age groups that enjoy, experience, and produce Kuduro.
-Technology, global citizenships and intercultural communities impact the evolution of the genre as it has endured various "generations" of sound.
-Each of the three Kuduro generations lasted nearly a decade.
-Kuduro also endured various tempo fluctuations over time as well as the presence or absence of vocals and the distortion or clarity of sound.

-Kuduro’s hybridity directly reflects its technological evolution; the music was codified in its constitutive technology.
+Kuduro's hybridity directly reflects its technological evolution; the music was codified in its constitutive technology.
 For example, contemporarily, kuduro vocals are rendered with relative low fidelity.
-This is a trace of the genre’s early technological limitations as early 1990s Angola studios lacked the necessary technology to record vocals.
-Furthermore, early producers created batidas in direct conversation with their techno and house influences and thus kuduro is predominantly loop-based and instrumental (ibid).
-These composition choices demonstrate how music styles arise as active negotiations of imagination and availability; these choices are both the result of “technical limitations and creative decisions” (ibid).
+This is a trace of the genre's early technological limitations as early 1990s Angola studios lacked the necessary technology to record vocals.
+Furthermore, early producers created batidas in direct conversation with their techno and house influences and thus kuduro is predominantly loop-based and instrumental.
+These composition choices demonstrate how music styles arise as active negotiations of imagination and availability; these choices are both the result of "technical limitations and creative decisions".
 The technology continues to define the music when one unfolds the history of the Fruity Loops drum samples.
-As the Civil War abated, instating a coalition government between UNITA and MPLA, the Angolan economy liberalized and there was a wider availability of personal computers (ibid).
-This resulted in DIY kuduro production using the Fruity Loops interface, which democratized the enterprise of creating batidas (ibid).
-The Fruity Loops interface is described by Garth Sheridan in the following manner: The Fruity Loops interface is centred on a row of on/off controls for each sound, known as the step sequence that resemble the user interface of the Roland TR series of drum machines.
-In the default 4/4 setting these 16 controls represent 4 bars of quarter notes.
-Drums, samples and software synthesisers are controlled using the step sequencer and, in later versions, also a digital piano roll.
-These loops could then be arranged and burned onto CD or recorded to tape.This production source unified the kuduro sound so it coalesced into an identifiable entity: “Producers using Fruity Loops had created the archetypal kuduro rhythms (see Fig. 1) and timbres”.
-Software availability also contributes to the ideological connotations surrounding the genre as the accessibility of these technologies lowered the barrier to entry to kuduro production, and thus the genre became increasingly working class and vulnerable to denigration as it became associated with Angola's mousseques (ibid).
+As the Civil War abated, instating a coalition government between UNITA and MPLA, the Angolan economy liberalized and there was a wider availability of personal computers.
+This resulted in DIY kuduro production using the Fruity Loops interface, which democratized the enterprise of creating batidas.